Skip to content

 7. Toggle Enabled on.

-The OpenAI API panel is now wired up — the provider appears in the chat header picker alongside Claude.
+The OpenAI API provider appears in the chat header picker alongside Claude.

-The Codex provider reuses the codex CLI’s ChatGPT subscription auth instead of an API key — useful if you have a ChatGPT Plus / Pro / Team subscription that includes Codex access, and you’d rather draw from that allotment than pay per token.
+Codex reuses the codex CLI’s ChatGPT subscription auth instead of an API key.
+It is useful if you have a ChatGPT Plus / Pro / Team subscription that includes Codex access and want Claudette to drive Codex natively.

 Terminal window